Video Encoder Market Size and Share

 Video Encoder Market Analysis by Mordor Intelligence

-The global video encoder market size stands at USD 2.55 billion in 2025 and is forecast to reach USD 3.2 billion by 2030, advancing at a 4.6% CAGR during the period.
+The video encoder market size is expected to grow from USD 2.55 billion in 2025 to USD 2.67 billion in 2026 and is forecast to reach USD 3.33 billion by 2031 at 4.54% CAGR over 2026-2031.
 This steady trajectory mirrors the sector’s ongoing transition from legacy H.264/AVC toward more efficient standards such as AV1 and VVC/H.266 while workflows migrate from fixed-function appliances to cloud-native infrastructure.
 Demand accelerates as multiscreen OTT viewing, 5G-enabled live streaming, and the proliferation of ultra-high-definition (UHD) formats place bandwidth optimization at the core of investment decisions.
 Hardware encoders currently anchor mission-critical broadcast operations, yet SaaS offerings gain momentum because elastic scaling lowers total cost of ownership for variable workloads.
 Supply-chain pressures on ASIC and FPGA components, coupled with codec royalty uncertainties, temper near-term spending but simultaneously widen opportunities for royalty-free alternatives.

 Key Report Takeaways